jayanthkoushik/alphanet/paper/sections/2_related.md

 class sizes (number of training samples) closely models that of the visual world; many classes have only a few samples, while a few classes have many samples.
-Recent work achieves state-of-the-art performance on long-tailed recognition by learning multiple experts.[@2021.Hwang.Cai;
+Recent work achieves state-of-the-art performance on long-tail recognition by learning multiple experts.[@2021.Hwang.Cai;
 @2020.Yu.Wang] Both of these complex ensemble methods require a two-stage training method.
 Other approaches re-balance the class sizes at different stages of model training,[@2019.Ma.Cao] transfer features